NDavies-02/UniGetUI/CONTRIBUTING.md

  - Please be clear when describing issues.
  - Please fill out the form and DO NOT send empty issues with the information on the title.
  - Please search for possible duplicates, and only post new content.
 (As stated in the BIG/ISSUE template).
- - Please make sure to preceed titles with the `[BUG/ISSUE]` string, so they can be easily identified.
+ - Please make sure to prepend titles with the `[BUG/ISSUE]` string, so they can be easily identified.

 #### Feature requests:
 - Please use the FEATURE REQUEST template
  - Please detail how the feature should work.
 Please be as specific as possible.
  - Some features are difficult and might take some time to get implemented.
 This project is made in the contributor's free time, so please do not post messages asking for ETAs or similar.
 Every feature request will be considered.
  - Please check for duplicates as said in the FEATURE REQUEST template.
- - Please make sure to preceed titles with the `[FEATURE REQUEST]` string, so they can be easily identified.
+ - Please make sure to prepend titles with the `[FEATURE REQUEST]` string, so they can be easily identified.

 ## Pull requests:
  - Please specify, either in the title or in the PR body text, the changes done.